lorenzo-stoakes/linux-archaeology/README.md

 ## 2.4.22

-__Under construction:__ - I've not yet got the image to work under qemu, so there may still be bugs present in this process (though I have got it to build.)

 __NOTE:__ These steps may work on other version of the kernel also however [2.4.22][linux-2.4.22] is the only one I've tried them against.